facelessuser/BracketHighlighter/docs/index.md

 # BracketHighlighter {: .doctitle}
-A bracket matcher and highlighlighter for Sublime.
+A bracket matcher and highlighter for Sublime.

 ---